kpankonen/ld-daemon/README.md

 Quick setup
 -----------

-1. Edit `ldd.conf` to specify your Redis host and port, key prefix, and LaunchDarkly API key.
+1. Edit `ld-daemon.conf` to specify your Redis host and port, key prefix, and LaunchDarkly API key.

 2. If building from source, have `go` 1.4+ and `godep` installed, and run `godep go build`.

-3. Run `ldd`.
+3. Run `ld-daemon`.

 4. Set `stream` and `use_ldd` to `true` in your application's LaunchDarkly SDK configuration.
 Also ensure that you specify a Redis store in your configuration.
 This will turn off your SDK's streaming connection, but read feature flags from the Redis store.